eshwen/phd-thesis/README.md

 - What should the title of the thesis be?
 "Dark matter searches at CMS at sqrt(s) = 13 TeV" sounds a bit boring and generic.
 And should there be a subtitle?
 - Can I use different colours for different links (from hyperref package), e.g., urls, references, etc.?
 Or should it all be black/more muted colours?
+- I'm not sure of the best way to format the journal component of a bibliography entry, i.e., whether the entire journal name should be given or just the ISO4 abbreviation
+- Should I use abbreviations or the actual words when referencing items within the thesis, i.e., "Chpt." or "Chapter", "Fig." or "Figure", "Tab." or "Table"?

 ## Caveats/things to note <a name="caveats"></a>